vkgupta857/vkgupta857/README.md

 ### Projects
 - [Click to chat](https://vkgupta857.github.io/click-to-chat/) - Click to chat is a tool that let's you chat with people on WhatsApp, Telegram without saving their numbers.
+- [WeatherApp](https://github.com/vkgupta857/WeatherApp) - An iOS app that shows the weather info of any city.
+The data is collected from AccuWeather APIs.
 <!--
 **vkgupta857/vkgupta857** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.